 As the world's richest country, it's no surprise that Qatar owns many expensive things around the world.
 Here are some of the top

-Qatar’s high GDP per capita makes it rank the first on the list of the richest nations.
+Qatar’s high GDP per capita makes it rank high among world's richest nations.
 Its oil and gas account for over 60% of its government revenue.
-In the past few years, it has made many headlines, especially with the upcoming FIFA 2022 being hosted there.
+In the past few years, it has made many headlines, especially with the FIFA World Cup 2022 being hosted there from November to December.

 So if you’ve ever wondered what they do with all this wealth, well we’re about to give you a glimpse.
 Interestingly enough, you will notice that most of its assets are located in the UK.

 In 2008, Porsche made a disastrous attempt to take over Volkswagen and it fell apart during the financial crisis.
 Qatar struck gold and made a deal that kept the luxury sports car-maker afloat.
 Qatar Holding, the sovereign wealth fund of the State of Qatar, bought 10% of Porsche shares and 17% of Volkswagen shares.

 Porsche bought back its shares eventually, but Volkswagen shares remain with Qatar.
 The total deal is estimated to be around 5.9 billion British pounds (around US$8.85 billion).

 During the 2008 financial crisis, Qatar Holding swooped in and helped Barclays, a British multinational banking and financial services company, by becoming their major shareholder for 3.8 billion British pounds (around US$5.7 billion).